drand/drand-client/README.md

         }

-        // if you want to connect to a single chain to grab the latest beacon you can simply do the following const chain = new HttpCachingChain('https://api.drand.sh', options)
+        // if you want to connect to a single chain to grab the latest beacon you can simply do the following
+        // note: if you want to access e.g. quicknet you must use 'https://api.drand.sh/52db9ba70e0cc0f6eaf7803dd07447a1f5477735fd3f661792ba94600c84e971'
+        // passing the chainHash in the `chainVerificationParams` will not fill in the path for you (unless using `MultiBeaconNode`) const chain = new HttpCachingChain('https://api.drand.sh', options)
         const client = new HttpChainClient(chain, options)
         const theLatestBeacon = await fetchBeacon(client)